 Don’t just buy the first gaming headset that catches your eye, because great aesthetics don’t necessarily mean great sound.
 Educate yourself on the various product factors so that you can make an informed decision when you’re shopping for the best gaming headset for your console or PC.

 Drivers are one of the most important components in a set of headphones.
-They convert electronic signals into audio and communication help create the sound that you hear.
+They convert electronic signals into audio and communication helps create the sound that you hear.
 They range in size, with small earphones often featuring drivers that measure about 8mm to 15mm in diameter, while premium headsets typically include drivers about 20mm to 50mm.
 Oftentimes, the size of the driver is taken as a defining factor for the sound quality of the headset, but this isn’t the whole story.
-The size of the driver impacts the loudness of the headset, so the larger the drivers the more sound the headset can produce.
+The size of the driver impacts the loudness of the headset, so the larger the driver the more sound the headset can produce.
 It should be noted that larger drivers can produce cleaner bass sounds, though they often struggle to create clear treble frequencies.

 In most cases, a mid- to high-end multi-driver headset performs better than a similar quality single-driver headset.
 This is because each driver in a multi-driver headset manages a specific range of frequencies, allowing for discrete bass, mids, and trebles that don’t sacrifice each other’s clarity.
 However, the number of drivers in each speaker doesn’t necessarily improve the sound quality of a sub-par product.
 Poor multi-driver headsets will regularly be outperformed by high-end single-driver products.
 Performance depends on the optimization of the whole.
-So also make sure to consider the quality of the device as a whole, rather than choosing on the first multi-driver set that you see.
+So also make sure to consider the quality of the device as a whole, rather than choosing the first multi-driver set that you see.

 One of the more common terms that comes up when discussing headphones, earphones, speakers, or headsets is frequency response.
 This refers to the range of frequencies that a device can reproduce, as well as the accuracy of that reproduction.
 Typically, frequency response is measured in Hertz (Hz) and most headsets have a frequency response range from 20Hz to 20KHz.
 That’s because this spectrum is the normal audible frequency range for the average person.
 Very low and very high frequencies are often felt more than they are heard, so headsets that are capable of accurately reproducing sounds outside of the 20Hz to 20KHz spectrum introduce a new level of experience to the user.